seven-of-eleven/designare-z390-opencore-efi/README.md

 #### **Update your motherboard's BIOS firmware**

-- Visit [Gigabyte's website](https://www.gigabyte.com/us/Motherboard/Z390-DESIGNARE-rev-10/support#support-dl-bios) and make sure you're running the lates version of the bios
+- Visit [Gigabyte's website](https://www.gigabyte.com/us/Motherboard/Z390-DESIGNARE-rev-10/support#support-dl-bios) and make sure you're running the latest version of the bios
   - I'm on version `F9i` but any later version should work

 #### **BIOS configuration**